enabledhq/enabledhq.github.io/_posts/2016-08-04-10-myths-software-development.md

 _We’ve also written a post about what to look for when choosing [software developers](http://blog.enabled.com.au/hiring-devs-dos-donts/) here._

+> Software development provides the most value when it is treated as a living project.

 #Myth 10: Software can be bug-free

 To put things in perspective, consider the [rocket launching software](http://www.fastcompany.com/28121/they-write-right-stuff):